Payment Issues in Healthcare Practices

 Patients are obligated to pay for services they receive from healthcare practices, and clinicians are obligated to provide a reasonable standard of care for existing patients and patients for whom contracts or regulations trigger an obligation (e.g., EMTALA referrals, insurance plan contracts, hospital bylaws, etc.).

 Balancing business and clinical obligations requires a fact-specific approach.
-A healthcare practice’s payment expectations and consequences for nonpayment should be included in written policies and procedures as well as patient informational materials.
+A healthcare practice’s payment expectations and consequences for nonpayment should be specified in written policies and procedures as well as patient informational materials.

 Before making scheduling decisions (e.g., cancellation or rescheduling) based on a patient’s ability to pay, the healthcare provider should confirm that the scheduling decision will not adversely affect the patient’s health.
 Additionally, healthcare administrators should determine whether regulations or contractual agreements affect the decision.